Quantum Optical Physics with Neutral-Atom Waveguide-QED

 Conclusion

-The successful realization of the project based upon the interdisciplinary interface of cold atoms and nanoscale waveguides could elevate this approach to a new route for strongly interacting photons and atoms, with unique possibilities for integrated quantum technologies, quantum non-linear optics, as well as for many-body quantum physics.
+The successful realization of the project, based upon the interdisciplinary interface of cold atoms and nanoscale waveguides, could elevate this approach to a new route for strongly interacting photons and atoms.
+This presents unique possibilities for integrated quantum technologies, quantum non-linear optics, as well as for many-body quantum physics.

 Financiële details & Tijdlijn